-If all of your industrial materials or activities are protected by a storm resistant shelter to prevent exposure to rain, snow, snowmelt and/or runoff then you may be eligible for a conditional exclusion from the requirements of this General Permit that require the preparation of a SWPPP and related monitoring of stormwater quality.
-To qualify for conditional exclusion, you must submit your No Exposure Certification on a form provided by the Secretary.
+If all of your industrial materials or activities are protected by a storm-resistant shelter to prevent exposure to rain, snow, snowmelt and runoff then you may be eligible for a conditional exclusion from the requirements of this General Permit that require the preparation of a SWPPP and related monitoring requirements.
+To qualify for conditional exclusion, you must submit your No Exposure Application and Certification on a form provided by the Secretary.
 If you obtain coverage under this option, you will be subject to the limitations and conditions set forth in this section with which you must comply in order to maintain eligibility for exclusion.
-The requirements pertaining to a demonstration that all your industrial materials or activities are protected by a storm resistant shelter to prevent exposure to rain, snow, snowmelt and/or runoff are set forth in Part 1.4.2 below.
+The requirements pertaining to a demonstration that all your industrial materials or activities are protected by a storm-resistant shelter to prevent exposure to rain, snow, snowmelt and runoff are set forth in Part 1.4.B below.

-If you meet the requirements of Part 1.4.2 and file a No Exposure Certification, you are no longer authorized by nor required to comply with this permit upon submission of a no exposure certification to the Agency.
-If you are no longer required to have permit coverage because of a no exposure exclusion and have submitted a No Exposure Certification form to the Agency, you are not required to submit an NOT.
+If you meet the requirements of Part 1.4.B and file a No Exposure Application and Certification, you are no longer authorized by nor required to comply with this permit upon receipt of acknowledgement by the Secretary of the submission of a no exposure certification to the Agency.
+If you are no longer required to have permit coverage because of a no exposure exclusion and have submitted a No Exposure Certification form to the Agency, you are not required to submit a Notice of Termination.
+If a facility ceases operations, the operator shall submit a Notice of Termination.

-1.4.1 Certification of No Exposure
+A. Certification of No Exposure

-In the event that you have elected to apply for conditional exclusion from permit requirements by certifying "No Exposure" as set forth in Part 1.4 of this general permit then you must submit a No Exposure Certification.
+In the event that you have elected to apply for conditional exclusion from permit requirements by certifying "No Exposure" as set forth in Part 1.4 of this general permit then you must submit a No Exposure Application and Certification.

-1.4.2 Requirements to Demonstrate No Exposure
+B. Requirements to Demonstrate No Exposure

-To demonstrate that all your industrial materials or activities are protected by a storm resistant shelter to prevent exposure to rain, snow, snowmelt and/or runoff you must:
+To demonstrate that all your industrial materials or activities are protected by a storm-resistant shelter to prevent exposure to rain, snow, snowmelt, and runoff you must:

-- 1.4.2.1 Provide a storm resistant shelter to protect industrial materials and activities from exposure to rain, snow, snow melt, and runoff; - 1.4.2.2 Demonstrate and certify that none of the following materials or activities are, or will be in the foreseeable future, exposed to precipitation: - ➤ Using, storing or cleaning industrial machinery or equipment, and areas where residuals from using, storing or cleaning industrial machinery or equipment remain and are exposed to stormwater; - Materials or residuals on the ground or in stormwater inlets from spills/leaks; - ➤ Materials or products from past industrial activity; - Material handling equipment (except adequately maintained vehicles); - ➤ Materials or products during loading/unloading or transporting activities; - Materials or products stored outdoors (except final products intended for outside use, e.g., new cars, where exposure to stormwater does not result in the discharge of pollutants); - Materials contained in open, deteriorated or leaking storage drums, barrels, tanks, and similar containers; - ➤ Materials or products handled/stored on roads or railways owned or maintained by the discharger;

-- Waste material (except waste in covered, non-leaking containers, e.g., dumpsters); - Application or disposal of process wastewater (unless otherwise permitted); and - Particulate matter or visible deposits of residuals from roof stacks/vents not otherwise regulated, i.e., under an air quality control permit, and evident in the stormwater outflow.
+- 1. Provide a storm-resistant shelter to protect industrial materials and activities from exposure to rain, snow, snow melt, and runoff; - 2.
+Demonstrate and certify that none of the following materials or activities are, or will be in the foreseeable future, exposed to precipitation: - ➤ Using, storing or cleaning industrial machinery or equipment, and areas where residuals from using, storing or cleaning industrial machinery or equipment remain and are exposed to stormwater; - Materials or residuals on the ground or in stormwater inlets from spills/leaks; - ➤ Materials or products from past industrial activity; - Material handling equipment (except adequately maintained vehicles); - Materials or products during loading/unloading or transporting activities; - Materials or products stored outdoors (except final products intended for outside use, e.g., new cars, where exposure to stormwater does not result in the discharge of pollutants); - Materials contained in open, deteriorated or leaking storage drums, barrels, tanks, and similar containers; - ➤ Materials or products handled/stored on roads or railways owned or maintained by the discharger; - Waste material (except waste in covered, non-leaking containers, e.g., dumpsters); - > Application or disposal of process wastewater (unless otherwise permitted); and - Particulate matter or visible deposits of residuals from roof stacks/vents not otherwise regulated, i.e., under an air quality control permit, and evident in the stormwater outflow.

-1.4.3 Materials and Activities Which Need Not Be Sheltered to Demonstrate No Exposure
+C. Materials and Activities Which Need Not Be Sheltered to Demonstrate No Exposure

-To demonstrate no exposure, storm resistant shelter is not required for the following industrial materials and activities:
+To demonstrate no exposure, a storm resistant shelter is not required for the following industrial materials and activities: